ja-ha/peertube-plugin-channel-explorer/README.md

 - Go to your instance Admin
 - Navigate to the "Plugins" page
-- Search for "orion-admin-stats"
+- Search for "channel-explorer"
 - Click Install near the plugin name

 ## Usage <a name = "usage"></a>

-- Navigate to the Admin dashboard
+- Navigate to the Discover page
-- Navigate to the new navigation link "Statistics"
+- Click on Explore channels button at the top